 Onset disaster plan

-There shall be a proper operating procedure for mobilizing community participation during these stages of the disaster management.
+There shall be a proper operating procedure for mobilizing community participation during each stage of the disaster management.
 The concerned personal shall be familiar with the same and shall be able to take appropriate measures to ensure that the community participates substantially.
 While preparing the onset disaster plan the drinking water utility/supplier shall consider:

 provision for accurate, timely, unique, frank and comprehensive announcement of the disaster situation;

+provision for the precise and prompt situation ascertainment that shall consider ascertainment of combinations of following types of damage:

+contamination of the water source and damage of the raw-water intake;

+damage to the water-treatment works, including structural damage, mechanical damage, loss of power supply, contamination due to flooding etc.;

+damage to pumping stations;

+pressure failure in all or part of a water distribution network, allowing backflow;

+damage to both sewerage and water mains in the same locality, with local seepage into water pipes where the pressure is reduced;

+badly repaired plumbing in domestic or public buildings, resulting in back siphonage;

+failure to disinfect a contaminated source correctly, or to maintain an adequate chlorine residual throughout the system.

+the current availability of supplies from all sources, the causes of supply problems such as dry streams and wells, pipe breaks, dams empty, tanks damaged or silted up, roof catchments destroyed, etc., and alternative sources and their status;

+the causes or indicators of contamination such as human or animal bodies in the water, discoloration of the water, high turbidity, unusual smell, saltiness, diarrhea or other possible water-related illnesses in the population.

 provision for, relief, and aid to the victims;

 provision of alternate water supply for survival and rehabilitation of the affected people by managing with the available resources, till proper drinking water facilities become operational;